Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Performance Evaluation

 In this section, an overview of the experimental settings is presented.
 The sensor dataset, specification of drones, optimization algorithm employed, and the used neural network are introduced.
 Then, the baselines and performance evaluation metrics are discussed.
 Finally, the results are assessed across various scenarios.

-\subsection{Experimental Settings}
+\subsection{Experimental settings}

-\cparagraph{Scenario model} In order to evaluate the \emph{DO-RL}, we model a real-world transportation scenario, where a swarm of drones perform the sensing tasks of traffic monitoring.
-The number of vehicles serves as the required sensing value in the model.
-The scenario involves a real-world map of Munich city, imported to the simulations of urban mobility (SUMO)\footnote{https://www.eclipse.org/sumo/} to accurately generate realistic flows of vehicles.
+In order to evaluate the \emph{DO-RL}, a real-world transportation scenario is modeled, where a swarm of drones perform the sensing tasks of traffic monitoring.
+The number of vehicles serves as the required sensing values in the model.
+The experimental scenario is based on a detailed traffic flow of Munich, Germany.
+A realistic traffic distribution is generated using real-world traffic flow data\footnote{Munich IoT Benchmarking Dataset, available at: https://github.com/Znbne/MunichIoT.} representing actual vehicle journeys within the city~\cite{nezami2025computing}, integrated with the SUMO (Simulation of Urban Mobility) traffic simulator\footnote{SUMO, available at: https://www.eclipse.org/sumo/.}.
+To model dynamic traffic behavior and improve the realism of vehicle routing, the duaIterate algorithm\footnote{Duarouter, available at: https://sumo.dlr.de/docs/duarouter.html.} is employed to iteratively refine the vehicle routes to optimize traffic flow and mitigate congestion~\cite{nezami2025computing}.

 Fig.~\ref{fig:munich} illustrates a selected map of $1600 \times 1600$ meters in the city with the simulation time of $50$ hours, which is $100$ periods.
 It has a high density of vehicles, approximately $2,000$ vehicles passing by per hour.
 The area split into a finite number of cells, each is defined as a rectangular square with the size of $200 \times 200$ meters that can be captured by the cameras of drones.
 Fig.~\ref{fig:charging_dist} shows the distribution of both charging stations and traffic vehicles in the map.
 The charging stations are uniformly distributed in the map.
-We employ cross-validation: $80\%$ simulation time of the datasets for training and $20\%$ for testing.
-There are two scenarios for the experimental evaluation in this paper: (i) \emph{Basic scenario.} It has $64$ cells, $4$ charging stations and $8$ time periods (set as $30min$ for each period).
-It has high density of vehicles, around $2,000$ vehicles passing by per time period. $16$ drones sense the area (camera recording) in parallel. (ii) \emph{Complex scenario.} It varies the parameter settings such as the density of drones and vehicles, as well as the number of time periods, cells and charging stations.
+The cross-validation is employed: $80\%$ simulation time of the datasets for training and $20\%$ for testing.